MicrosoftDocs/fabric-docs/docs/data-science/how-to-create-ai-skill.md

 ## Change the data source

-To switch to another lakehouse or warehouse, select the arrows near the top of the **Explorer** pane.
+To switch to another lakehouse or warehouse, select the arrows near the top of the **Explorer** pane, as shown in this screenshot:

 :::image type="content" source="./media/how-to-create-ai-skill/change-datasource.png" alt-text="Screenshot showing selection of another data source." lightbox="./media/how-to-create-ai-skill/change-datasource.png":::